ContextualAI/contextual-mcp-server/README.md

 ### Configure MCP Server

 The server requires modifications of settings or use.
-For example, the single use server should be customized with an appropriate docstring for your RAG Agent.
+For example, the single_agent server should be customized with an appropriate docstring for your RAG Agent.

 The docstring for your query tool is critical as it helps the MCP client understand when to route questions to your RAG agent.
 Make it specific to your knowledge domain.
 Here is an example:
 ```